Raisess/dbc/README.md

 #### `destroy`:

-Delete the container and keeps the database image.
+Delete the container and the volume, but keeps the database image.

 ```shell
 $ dbc destroy `container-name`